mintic-ai/ephemeral/docs/architecture/decisions/001-typescript-choice.md

 ---

-*This ADR documents the decision to use TypeScript as the primary development language for the Docker On-Demand system, providing type safety, better developer experience, and improved maintainability for complex container orchestration operations.*
+*This ADR documents the decision to use TypeScript as the primary development language for the Ephemeral system, providing type safety, better developer experience, and improved maintainability for complex container orchestration operations.*